kevin-l1/c0523-code-solutions/express-post-json/express-post-json-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What does the `express.json()` middleware do and when would you need it?
+  Returns middleware that only parses JSON and only looks at requests where the Content-Type header matches the type option.

 ## Notes